ankitects/anki-manual/src/deck-options.md

 Controls the ease that cards start out with.
 It is set when a card graduates from learning for the first time.
-It defaults to 2.50, meaning that once you have finished learning a card, answering "Good" on subsequent reviews will increase the delay by approximately 2.5x (e.g. if the last delay was 10 days, the next delay would be around 25 days).
+It defaults to 2.50, meaning that once you have finished learning a card, answering **Good** on subsequent reviews will increase the delay by approximately 2.5x (e.g. if the last delay was 10 days, the next delay would be around 25 days).
 Based upon how you rate the card in subsequent reviews, the ease may increase or decrease from its starting value.